cwbaker/forge/README.md

 ## Documentation

-See [User Manual](https://cwbaker.github.io/forge/) for more information including:
+See the [User Manual](https://cwbaker.github.io/forge/) for more information including:

 - [Installation](https://cwbaker.github.io/forge/installation/) in development and build environments.